wjam/thanos/docs/storage.md

 To configure S3 bucket as an object store you need to set these mandatory S3 flags:
 - --s3.endpoint
 - --s3.bucket

+If an AWS IAM instance profile is available, then set set this s3 flag:
+- s3.instance-profile

+If an AWS IAM instance profile is not available, then these flags are also mandatory:
 - --s3.access-key

 and set `S3_SECRET_KEY` environment variable with AWS secret key.